 Community and Family Resources’ outpatient programming offers several treatment options to meet individual needs, goals, and objectives.
 Each treatment option/track offers a mixture of individual counseling, group counseling, random drug screens, and opportunities for family participation and support.
 Clients referred to outpatient treatment will develop their own individualized treatment plan which guides their treatment and helps promote a positive treatment outcome.
 Clients move from one level of care to another based on their clinical need.
 All treatment services are provided by skilled professionals.

 Individuals may call to schedule a session for a comprehensive and confidential substance use evalualation.
-Same-day evaluations are available at our Fort Dodge and Ames Outpatient offices.
+Same-day evaluations are available at our Fort Dodge, Ames, Des Moines, and Iowa City Outpatient offices.
 Family members and other concerned persons may call Community and Family Resources for help; referrals may also be made by physicians, healthcare workers, social service workers, or employers.
-Community and Family Resources is also a provider of mandatory OWI evaluations required by the Iowa Department of Transportation.
+Community and Family Resources is also a provider of mandatory OWI evaluations when required by the Iowa Department of Transportation.

 Evaluations are conducted by professional counselors and consider the individual’s physical, emotional, mental, and behavioral conditions, as well as family information and addiction related concerns.
 Upon completion of the evaluation, the extent of the potential problem with substances, gambling, and/or mental health is shared with the individual and effective treatment options are explored.
 Referrals are then made to the most appropriate level of service at Community and Family Resources or to other community resources when needed.